This is a guest post from a London writer.

 If your bollard has a reflective strip on the top you can’t cover that as it has a safety job.
 Make your bollard jumper about 100 rows long, including a few rows of ribbing at the start and end.

 If you can cover the top of the bollard, then make the tube about another 30 rows long.
-You don’t need to do ribbing at the end and can cast off/bind off in the same way as the simple hat instructions (video below starts in the right place).
+You don’t need to do ribbing at the end and can cast off/bind off in the same way as the simple hat instructions (watch the video from about 22 minutes).

 My Favourite Designs